-The International Bomber Command Centre (IBCC) in Lincoln states its aims as remembrance, recognition and reconcilliation.
+The International Bomber Command Centre (IBCC) in Lincoln, England, states its aims as remembrance, recognition and reconcilliation.

 The IBCC tells the personal stories of service men and women of RAF Bomber Command, ground crews and civilians impacted by the bombing campaigns on both sides of the conflict during the World War II.

 The centre provides a comprehensive record of the role of Bomber Command’s squadrons and digitally displays historical documents and photographs relating to the activity of Bomber Command.

 Lincoln was chosen as the location of the IBBC as, during World II, Lincolnshire was home to 27 bomber command stations (over a third of the country’s total).
 Due to the presence of so many bomber aircraft, Lincolnshire became known as ‘Bomber County’.

 The IBBC opened in 2015, with a spire memorial as high as the wingspan of a Lancaster Bomber.
 A visitors’ exhibition provides a balanced view of the death and destruction caused by the dropping of bombs from both sides.
 Above all, there is no glorification of war.

 With the opening of the IBBC, it left local Lincolnshire Quakers with the question, how do we respond?

 On the one hand, the IBBC is undeniably militaristic and many of the volunteers are retired from the Royal Air Force.
 Therefore, there is an undercurrent of promoting the British military that sits uncomfortably with finding peace.

 On the other hand, the IBBC is here to stay and it regularly gives tours to schoolchildren.
 Without any engagement from Quakers, a chance to promote peace to future generations would be lost.